tess74/STCANetVis-2023/README.md

 # STCANetViz

 ## Overview
-STCANetViz is a web-based visualization tool designed to optimize the STCANet model, a deep learning model for ocean wave prediction.
-STCANet leverages the intricate nesting and coupling of two primary modules: the Spatial module and the Attention temporal module.
-These form a complex system to forecast oceanic waves with high precision.
+STCANetViz is a web-based visualization tool designed to optimize the STCANet model, a deep learning model for ocean currents prediction.
+STCANet leverages the intricate nesting and coupling of two primary modules, the Spatial module and the Attention temporal module forming a complex system to forecast oceanic surface currents.

 ## Getting Started